bowmanjd/pscargastalk/slides/slides.md

 [pscargas.bowmanjd.com](https://pscargas.bowmanjd.com)

 <!--
-I have grown to a place where I have to say: I like Powershell.
+I am not predisposed to loving Microsoft products, but I have grown to a place where I have to say: I like Powershell.
 I'll even recommend Powershell for a variety of use cases.
 And I genuinely enjoy working with the syntax.
-I don't know that I will convince you to use Powershell today; I don't think I'll even try to.
+I don't intend to convince you to use Powershell for everything today; I don't think I'll even try to.
 But I have a hunch that some of you, in some scenarios, might find this to be the right tool for the job.
 If you use Windows, you have a version of Powershell installed by default.
 Many of your customers' servers may also have a version of Powershell.
 So its there if you need it.
+And it is extraordinarily flexible, and fairly easy to learn.
 -->

 ---